DerekYves/blog_archives/_posts/2016-05-10-Sharing_R_code_in_a_group.markdown

 **Final Thoughts**

-Attaching the environment as we did in step 7 is a great time saver because your can omit the "fdirs$" prefix in your scripts.
-For example, to load a file in my data folder I now just write:
+Attaching the environment as we did in step 7 is a great time saver because your can omit the "fdirs$" prefix when you reference variables in your scripts.
+For example, to load a file in a data folder I now just write:

         x <- readRDS(paste0(dqrptsrc, "somefile.Rds"))